 - United Kingdom

-You have many counties to choose from, they all very different from each other, what else should you consider before making the final decision?
-Most of the future au-pair choose country base on the language they want to learn, however, you need to look at more factors as just this.
+You have many countries to choose from.
+They are all very different from each other.
+But what else should you consider before making the final decision?

-Becoming Au-Pair in Ireland gives you a wonderful opportunity to improve English and to explore amazing Irish nature.
-As long as you can tolerate the rainy weather it is a great country to choose from.
+Becoming Au-Pair in Ireland gives you a fantastic opportunity to improve your English and to explore unique Irish nature.
+It is a great country to choose from as long as you can tolerate the rainy weather.

-Moreover, Ireland has different regulations for Au-pair’s earning, families there pay 9,25 EURO per hour, which comes to 1,110 EURO per month with 30 hours working week.
+Moreover, Ireland has different regulations for Au pair’s earnings.
+Families there pay 9,25 EURO per hour, which comes to 1,110 EURO per month with 30 hours working week.
 The cost of living is even higher than in England and comes to 2,000 EURO per month.

 Language: Swiss-german, German, French, Italian.

 With high salaries and one of the best qualities of life in the world, it is easy to see why being Au-pair in Switzerland is so popular.
-Zurich, Geneva and Basel and some of the most popular cities to work.
+Zurich, Geneva, and Basel and some of the most popular cities to work in.

 Bordered by five countries, this country is one of the best places to live if you’re interested in European travel.
 Depending on where you’re based, you can walk over the border for a beer in Germany or drive to France for some shopping.

-It pays more than other countries between 500 and 700 EURO, but I promise you will spend A LOT there.
+It pays more than other countries, between 500 and 700 EURO, but I promise you will spend A LOT there.
 I am living now on the Swiss border and visit the country regularly.
 So be aware of this.
-Cost of living for one person about 2,000 EURO per month.
+The cost of living for one person is about 2,000 EURO per month.

-Living in Norway as au-pair you can improve (or learn from zero) your Norwegian language skills and learn about Norwegian society with a Norwegian family.
+Living in Norway as an Au pair, you can improve (or learn from zero) your Norwegian language skills and learn about Norwegian society with a Norwegian family.

-Norway is a mountainous region with peaks and fjords which makes these scenic views.
-While spending time there you will be plenty of opportunities for hiking and skiing.
+Norway is a mountainous region with peaks and Fjords, making these scenic views.
+While spending time there, you will have plenty of hiking and skiing opportunities.

-As you can see the 3 highest paid counties also have a very high cost of living.
-Meaning your expenses will be high as well, especially for traveling.
-If you decide to be au-pair in one of this country i would recomend to stay within county and not travel much, so you can keep your expenses low.
+As you can see, the three highest-paid counties also have a very high cost of living.
+This means your expenses will increase as well, especially for traveling.
+If you decide to be an Au-pair in one of these countries, I would recommend staying within the county and not traveling much, so you can keep your expenses low.

 Improve your English, make new friends and spend your weekends visiting famous, oldest in the world cities and attractions.
-It is a multicultural capital of the world, England is known for wannabe migrants looking for a new start.
+It’s the multicultural capital of the world.
+England is known for wannabe migrants looking for a new start.
 There are plenty of opportunities and things to do, explore, learn, drink and eat.

-As au-pair, you will earn between 360-450 EURO per month.
-The cost of living is lower than in previous countries but high as well around 1,700 EURO.
-London is way more expensive than other cities, rent costs twice more.
+As an Au-pair, you will earn between 360-450 EURO per month.
+The cost of living is lower than in previous countries but high at around 1,700 EURO.
+London is way more expensive than other cities; rent costs twice more.

 Austrians are well known for their relaxed attitude and appreciation of their country’s beautiful landscape.
 It has a rich history that has influenced Europe for centuries.